 Admission Requirements & Details

 The information regarding admissions below may give you an idea of the applicants Stanford University accepts.
-The details may include application requirements and recommendations, SAT/ACT scores of accepted students, as well as any college credits that may be transferred.
-This information can be used to see your chances of getting into Stanford University.
+The details may include application requirements and recommendations, as well as any college credits that may be transferred.

 College Credits Accepted